Metrist-Software/product-docs/vitepress/docs/monitors/metrist_awsroute53.md

   "run_groups": ["match-one", "or-more", "run-groups"], "run_spec": {
     "name": "awsroute53",
-    "run_type": "exe"
+    "run_type": "exe",
-  },
+  }
-  "steps": [{
+  "steps": [
+    {
       "check_logical_name": "QueryExistingDNSRecord",
-    "description": "This step attemps to query an existing record on Route53 via DNS Lookup.", "required": true,
+      "description": "This step attemps to query an existing record on Route53 via DNS Lookup.", },
-    "timeout_secs": 900
-  }, {
+    {
       "check_logical_name": "QueryExistingDNSRecordAPI",
-    "description": "This step attemps to query an existing DNS record on Route53 via the AWS SDK for JavaScript v3.", "required": true,
+      "description": "This step attemps to query an existing DNS record on Route53 via the AWS SDK for JavaScript v3.", },
-    "timeout_secs": 900
-  }, {
+    {
       "check_logical_name": "CreateDNSRecord",
-    "description": "This step attemps to create a DNS A record on Route53 via the AWS SDK for JavaScript v3.", "required": false,
+      "description": "This step attemps to create a DNS A record on Route53 via the AWS SDK for JavaScript v3.", },
-    "timeout_secs": 900
-  }, {
+    {
       "check_logical_name": "RemoveDNSRecord",
-    "description": "This step attemps to remove a DNS A Record on Route53 via the AWS SDK for JavaScript v3.", "required": true,
+      "description": "This step attemps to remove a DNS A Record on Route53 via the AWS SDK for JavaScript v3.", },
-    "timeout_secs": 900
-  }]
+  ]
 }
 ```

 Convert your monitor config to a JSON string, get your Metrist API token, and use the curl request below to register your monitor: